rithmschool/meetup_notes/git_terminal.md

 ![http://justinhileman.info/article/git-pretty/git-pretty.png](http://justinhileman.info/article/git-pretty/git-pretty.png)

-### Exercise
+### Exercises

-Now that you have learned how a basic Git workflow happens, try running through this a couple times on your own:
+*  Now that you have learned how a basic Git workflow happens, try running through this a couple times on your own:

 	- initialize a new repository
 	- add and commit some new files
 	- create a new branch
 	- add some new files on that branch
 	- commit
 	- switch back to master
 	- merge in your changes
 	- see your changes using `git log`

 	Make sure to do this a couple times - there is a good amount of muscle memory with this.

+* If you have some experience with Github (at least enough to fork and clone a repository), try to solve [Noah Veltman's Command Line Mystery](https://github.com/veltman/clmystery)